infoLab204/final_pseudoDB/datasets/sheep.md

 ## Sheep data download
-1. Create the required directories
+1. Create the **default** working directory and its sub-directories.
     a.
-If you are working with sheep data, create a directory named "sheep" in your home directory.
+Create a directory named "sheep" as your default working directory.
  	```
     mkdir sheep
  	```
     b.
-In the "sheep" directory, create two sub-directories, "data" and "module" (see Fig. 1).
+In the "sheep" directory, create a sub-directory, "data" (see Fig. 1).
  	```
     cd sheep
    	```